Petition seeks endangered species status for Alaska wolves

 JUNEAU, Alaska (AP) — A conservation group has filed a petition seeking endangered species status for a subspecies of Alaska wolves.

-The Center for Biological Diversity petitioned the U.S. Fish and Wildlife Service on July 15 for the protections for Alexander Archipelago wolves, who live in southeast Alaska, KTOO-FM reported.
+The Center for Biological Diversity petitioned the U.S. Fish and Wildlife Service on July 15 for the protections for Alexander Archipelago wolves, which live in southeast Alaska, CoastAlaska reported.

 “These wolves are being devastated by trapping and by clear cut logging of their forest home,” said Shaye Wolf, a scientist at the Center for Biological Diversity, in a statement.
 “And they need some stronger protections if they’re going to survive.”